9 Best Study Abroad Credit Cards for Students (2026)

 Best Cards for Poor or Limited Credit

-While it’s all well and good to look for a credit card with great rewards and low fees, the primary thing on your mind as a college student with a poor credit history may just be getting accepted.
+It’s awesome to look for a credit card with great rewards and low fees, but if you’re a college student with a less-than-perfect credit record, your top priority might just be getting that approval.

 But that may not be the challenge you fear.
 Many credit card issuers offer cards specifically designed to help students build their credit while offering the purchase rewards and low fees you want out of your card.